 The result is a landscape full of partial solutions: rate tools without execution, execution without transparency, and visibility without accountability.
 None of these, on their own, solve the core problem.
 Ecommerce freight requires a system that treats checkout, fulfillment, delivery, and exception management as a single continuous process.
 That kind of unification challenges the traditional operating model of freight incumbents and explains why, despite deep expertise, the problem remains unsolved.

-For merchants selling big and bulky goods, logistics is not a background function—it is one of the primary determinants of conversion, margin, and customer satisfaction.
+For merchants selling big and bulky goods, logistics is one of the primary determinants of conversion, margin, and customer satisfaction.
 The challenges they face are structural, compounding, and disproportionately punitive compared to parcel ecommerce.

 The most immediate issue is cost concentration in the last mile.
 In freight ecommerce, the final mile frequently represents the largest single share of total delivery cost, often cited at approximately 50% or more of the end-to-end shipping expense.
 Unlike parcel delivery, where marginal cost increases are relatively small and predictable, freight last-mile costs can swing dramatically based on accessorial requirements, service levels, and delivery conditions.
 A single overlooked factor, such as the need for a lift-gate or an appointment window, can add hundreds of dollars to a shipment after the sale has already been made.